 There are a number of routes from London to Tuscany by train: our favourite is based on London to Turin - from Turin you can either continue by train to Pisa or Florence or even hire a car and drive down along the riviera.

-Getting from London to Italy by train is fast and easy - but there is no direct train from London to Tuscany.
-There are however services leaving from London St Pancras Eurostar and arriving at Firenze Santa Maria Novella via Paris Nord, Paris Gare De Lyon and Torino - Porta Susa.
-The journey, including transfers, takes approximately 12h 52m.
+There is no direct train from London to Tuscany, but getting from London to Italy by train is fast and easy.
+There are services leaving from London St Pancras Eurostar and arriving at Firenze Santa Maria Novella via Paris Nord, Paris Gare De Lyon and Torino - Porta Susa.
+The journey, including transfers, takes approximately 14 hours.

 Usually the fastest option.
 Take the Eurostar to Paris, then the High-Speed TGV to Turin.
 After a night in Turin you can take an Italian High Speed train to Florence or Pisa where you can pick up a hire car if you're going to stay in the countryside.
 The easiest option logistically is to take a train to Pisa and pick up a hire car at the airport, though getting to Florence is slightly faster - and there are a range of car-hire outlets in nearby Borgognissanti.